Home-based Business Insurance

 - Event, party or wedding planners: We understand the work and pressure of planning special occasions.
 We know the problems that come with finding and negotiating for the right venue and vendor services.
 We also understand that emotions can run high on a wedding day and that even providing the perfect day can lead to a lawsuit from the unhappy couple.

-- Photographers and videographers: We understand what is involved in providing photos and video for clients, whether it is at your studio or on location with the client. (home, business or special venue).
+- Photographers and videographers: We understand what is involved in providing photos and videos for clients, whether it is at your studio or on location with the client. (home, business or special venue).
 We understand that you use expensive photography equipment that can be stolen.
 We also understand the work that goes into shooting, processing, developing and retouching photos.
-The three biggest areas that photographers get sued for are breach of contract, misrepresentation, and using images in advertising without the written permission the client.
+The three biggest areas that photographers get sued for are breach of contract, misrepresentation, and using images in advertising without the written permission of the client.

 - Personal trainers: Whether you train in a club, a studio, or your clients' homes, you work hard to get results for your clients.
 We understand that sometimes clients can get hurt.
 Even if you work for a local gym, don't assume that you are covered by their liability policy.
 Especially if you are an independent contractor.
 Thankfully, liability policies are affordable.